untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 ## Export A Scene Into Tiles

-Use `export-untold-tiles` (found in `scripts/`) to partition a USD or USDZ scene into tile payloads and generate a manifest JSON file.
+Use `export-untold-tiles` (found in `scripts/`), or the equivalent `untoldengine export-tiles` CLI command, to partition a USD/USDZ or `.blend` scene into tile payloads and generate a manifest JSON file.

 Basic usage: